tim-gromeyer/TVKILL/README.md

 You can find a detailed explanation on how to add patterns to the application on [this wiki page](https://github.com/42SK/TVKILL/wiki/How-to-add-IR-patterns-to-TV-KILL).
 ### Translate
 Help us to translate **TV KILL** by creating a new [strings.xml file](https://github.com/42SK/TVKILL/blob/master/app/src/main/res/values/strings.xml) for your language.
-We'd also appreciate any translation suggestions for [the app's description on Google Play](https://play.google.com/store/apps/details?id=com.redirectapps.tvkill).

 Take a short look at our [contributing guidelines](https://github.com/42SK/TVKILL/blob/master/CONTRIBUTING.md) before opening a pull request.